2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 If you do not have the funds, it is still possible to qualify for this discount.

 One of your community organizers can, for example, centralize the order from several members and place it with Konsensus at a lower cost, to redistribute the copies received at the next meeting.
-This redistribution could then, for example, be done in Lightning.
+This redistribution could, for example, then be done in Lightning.

 To take advantage of this discount, simply **contact [the Konsensus publishing house](https://twitter.com/KonsensusFR) on Twitter**.